java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 If certain arguments don't require transformation, we can skip them by passing `null`.
 It's also possible to skip the rest of the arguments entirely if we only need to transform a subset of them.

-Let's take a look at the following example.
+Let's reuse the method handle from the previous section and filter some its arguments before its invocation.

 ```java
 MethodHandle targetMethodHandle = lookup.findStatic(Example.class, "test",